Phone: (206) 220-6088

 First internship or job: I was a barista at a hospital coffee shop

 Best piece of career advice I received: "Your degree makes you qualified, but it's your experience that will set you apart from others.
 Start exploring, experiencing, and engaging now."
-And, "it's OK to have a hobby."
+And, "sometimes, social justice is most needed in 'non-traditional' social justice spaces."

 How I lead a life of purpose and impact: Mentoring and community organizing